The fast-paced evolution of technology has made communication simpler! One important development is that of real-time communication.

 When it comes to building a video chat application, WebRTC is the most sought-after solution.
 WebRTC voice/video chat app not only results in cost saving but also provides technical and architectural benefits with respect to a real-time scenario.

-The major industrial use-case segments of WebRTC video/voice chat happen to be consumer web, mobile, social, broadcast, education, sales, and telecoms.
+The major industrial use-case segments of WebRTC video/voice chat happen to be consumer web, mobile, social, broadcast, education, sales, telecom and many more.

 Let’s get down to developing your first WebRTC audio-video enabled communication application.

-getUserMedia or MediaStream gets the access to the data streams through a web camera or a microphone.
+MediaStream or getUserMedia gets the access to the data streams through a web camera or a microphone.
 MediaStream is available in Chrome, Firefox, and Opera. getUserMedia() method takes three parameters:

 Each MediaStream has a label.
 An array of MediaStreamTracks is returned by the getAudioTracks() and getVideoTracks() methods.